ColinBD/LED_climbing_wall/README.md

 The following scripts are being worked on and are not fully functional:
 - circuit.py - you choose a grade range, the number of climbs you want to do, whether you want to do symetrical versions, and then the routes will be presented via the LEDs and the grade is output to the console along with the progress through the set, the date of setting, and whether it has been completed (e.g. 12 of 20, grade V3, set on 1/1/23, completed = true).
 The user is invited to press 'e' to edit the route (change the grade), 'f' to mark as failed on the route and load next, or 'space bar' to mark as success and load next.
         - NOTE: Line 10 of the script sets PIXEL_COUNT = 32, i.e. it assumes there are 32 LEDs in your string.
 If you have more (which you probably do) set this number as appropriate.
-        - Currently, you cannot edit a route or record success or failure via this script.
+        - Currently, you cannot record success or failure via this script.
 It is otherwise functional in that it lights the LEDs to display each route and outputs relevent route info to the console.

 The following scripts are planned for the near future:
 - remove_routes.py - you enter an LED and all routes using that hold will be removed from the database.
 This is useful if you are resetting the board.